-These are some of the ways in which Covid-19 outbreak may have an impact on our mental and emotional health, at several levels.
+These are some of the ways in which Covid-19 outbreak, and lockdown may have had an impact on our mental and emotional health, at several levels.

 Businesses and the self employed will be worried about the impact of loss of work on their finances

 Being couped up at home for several days, weeks or even months will lead to anxiety, depression and overwhelm

 Ongoingly hearing about the virus and the escalation of deaths will create health and death anxiety

 Listening to continuous news items and reading posts on social media will become alarming and overwhelming, leading to anxiety and panic

 I may feel that you are no longer in control of your life, which leads to overwhelming feelings of being out of control

 Suddenly being forced to be in close proximity with family members and being in a small space together can lead to frustration and getting on each others nerves.